Germán Quiroga: Toyota All-Star Showdown

 In 2011, Quiroga participated in the Toyota All-Star Showdown in Irwindale, California, racing for Bill McAnally.
-He finished in the 12th position behind fellow NCS driver Daniel Suárez.
+He finished in the twelfth position behind fellow NCS driver Daniel Suárez.

 Nationwide Series

 Quiroga's first race in the NASCAR's national touring series came in 2007 in the Busch Series (now the Nationwide Series), competing in the series' then-annual event at Autódromo Hermanos Rodríguez for Jay Robinson Racing where he finished 28th.

 Camping World Truck Series

 He made his debut in the NASCAR Camping World Truck Series in 2011, competing in two events for Kyle Busch Motorsports at New Hampshire Motor Speedway and Homestead-Miami Speedway, with a best finish of 16th coming in his first race.

 In 2012, Quiroga returned to KBM for a limited schedule of events, driving the No. 51 Toyota in four races at Talladega Superspeedway, Texas Motor Speedway, Phoenix International Raceway and Homestead.
 He moved to Red Horse Racing for the 2013 season, running the entire series schedule in an attempt to win the series' Rookie of the Year honors.

 He also has worked part-time on NASCAR on NBC broadcasts, being part of mun2's broadcast of the NASCAR Toyota Series Toyota 120 at Phoenix International Raceway in February 2014.

-Quiroga had a great start in 2014 season with five straight top ten finishes until Texas.
+Quiroga had a great start in 2014 season with five straight top-ten finishes until Texas.

 After sitting out 2015, he returned to drive part-time in the Red Horse's No. 11 truck in 2016 beginning at Texas.
+Unfortunately, it was his final appearance in the championship as he failed to attract enough sponsors to continue.